SymfonyCasts/api-platform3/sfcasts/ep1/operations.md

 ## Changing the shortName

-For example, one argument is called `shortName`.
+One argument is called `shortName`.
 If you look over at Swagger, our "model" is currently known as `DragonTreasure`, which obviously matches the class.
 This is called the "short name".
 And by default, the URLs - `/api/dragon_treasures` - are generated from that.